jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 of the use of it.

 This being said, if you experience any issues with it, feel free to ask for help.

+## To do

+- [ ] Add option to input tags/genres in metadata file
+- [ ] Combine sort_jav and Set-JAVNfo into a one-click solution